 - Hands Melee: +* Melee accuracy depending on mod quality, +*% Melee damage depending on mod quality, +*% Stability damage depending on mod quality.

 Blades, Claws, and Shields:

-Adds a considerable bonus to melee some of these come pre-attached with the mech and offer an even better bonus in a melee centric mech.
-They can be fitted on the specific limb it is designed for and only take up slot space.
-Below a list of some of my favourite mods that be fitted additional to pre-attached melee mods.
+Adds a big bonus to melee some of these come pre-attached with the Mech and offer an even better bonus in a melee centric mech.
+They can be fitted on the specific limb it is designed for and only take up slot space below a list of some of my favourite mods that can be equipped additional to pre-attached melee mods.

 - Claws: +2 Melee accuracy, +40% Melee damage, +10 Base melee damage, +25% Stability damage, +50% Critical chance, replaces the mech hand actuator.

 - Retractable Blade: +2 Melee accuracy, +15% Melee damage, +5 Base melee damage, +10% Stability damage, +25% Critical chance, replaces the mech hand actuator.

 Melee Mods slot specific:

 These melee mods will use a support weapon slot and add more melee damage as well as in some cases being able to fire outside and inside melee attacks.
 They take up a support weapons slot and slot space on the Mech.